Skip to main content

 Biography

-Nunn received his DPhil in History from the University of Oxford in 2023, and previously held postdoctoral positions at Duke University and Columbia University.
-At Northwestern, he offers classes on trans history, histories of sexual difference, and queer histories of the Holocaust.
+Nunn received his DPhil in History from the University of Oxford in 2023 and has held postdoctoral positions at Duke University and Columbia University.
+At Northwestern University, he teaches courses on the history of sexual difference, sex in Nazi Germany, and trans history.

 Publications